 1. Who has jurisdiction over the site?

-If your site is located within city limits, important regulations such as zoning are determined by a city government.
+If your site is located within city limits, important regulations such as zoning are determined by the city government.
 If not, they are defined by a county government.
-This is important to know early so you know who you need too contact to get information about their regulations.
+This is important to know early so you know who you need to contact to get information about their regulations.

 2. What is the size of the site and where are its boundaries?

 The overall size of your site and the length of the property line against the street are important to consider in making sure that the site is compatible with the goals of your structure.